Colonsay and Oronsay in the Firth of Lorne

 The most revisited islands in Scotland

-I am not alone in visiting Colonsay repeatedly.
-The Editor of Scottish Islands Explorer has told me that Colonsay has the highest number of return visitors for any Scottish island.
-You may be able to do Skye in one trip, but Colonsay, promoted as the Jewel of the Hebrides, draws you back time and time again.
+I am not alone in making repeated visits to Colonsay.
+John Humphries, the previous editor of Scottish Islands Explorer, told me that Colonsay has the highest number of return visitors for any Scottish island.
+You may feel you can see all that Skye offers in one trip, but Colonsay, promoted as the Jewel of the Hebrides, draws you back time and time again.
+My first family visit to Colonsay was in 1992 and my most recent, the ninth, was in 2024.

 by Julian Paren